-The Company utilizes existing cash received from the issuance of equity instruments to provide liquidity to the Company and finance exploration program.
+The Company utilizes existing cash received from the issuance of equity instruments to provide liquidity to the Company and finance its exploration programs.

 On April 17, 2023, the Company closed non-brokered private placement and issued an aggregate of 1,250,000 units for aggregate gross proceeds of \$200,000.
 Each unit consists of one common share of the Company and one share purchase warrant with each warrant entitling the holder to purchase one additional share of the Company at a price of \$0.20 per share for 36 months from closing.
-Proceeds of the placement are expected to be used for exploration, working capital and general corporate purposes.
+Proceeds of the placement were used for exploration, working capital and general corporate purposes.

 On May 12, 2023, the Company closed a non-brokered private placement of 200,000 units for gross proceeds of \$32,000.
 Each unit is priced at \$0.16 and consists of one common share of the Company and one share purchase warrant with each warrant entitling the holder to purchase one additional share of the Company at a price of \$0.20 per share for 3 years.
-Proceeds of the placement are expected to be used for exploration, working capital and general corporate purposes.
+Proceeds of the placement were used for exploration, working capital and general corporate purposes.